 Oseola McCarty deserves to be recognized not only for her own accomplishments, but as a representative of millions of other everyday Americans who give humbly of themselves, year after year.
 There are Oseolas all across the U.S.

-Gus and Marie Salenske were a plumber and nurse who lived quietly in a very modest house in Syracuse, New York.
+Gus and Marie Salenske were a plumber and nurse who lived quietly in a small house in Syracuse, New York.
 Their one indulgence was weekly square dancing.
-When they died, it was reported in January 2012, this simple couple left more than $3 million to good causes, mostly their beloved Catholic church.
+When they died, it was reported in 2012, this simple couple left more than $3 million to good causes, mostly their beloved Catholic church.

 Anne Scheiber was a shy auditor who retired in 1944 with just $5,000 in the bank.
-Through frugal living and inspired investing she turned this into a $22 million accumulation by the time she died in 1995 at the age of 101.
+Through frugal living and inspired stock-picking she turned this into $22 million by the time she died in 1995 at the age of 101.
 She left it all to Yeshiva University so that bright but needy girls could attend college and medical school.

 Elinor Sauerwein painted her own home, kept a vegetable garden, and mowed the lawn herself until she was in her 90s.
 She eschewed restaurants, cable TV, and other expenses as unnecessary luxuries.
 But when she died in 2011, she left $1.7 million to the local Modesto, California, branch of the Salvation Army.
 “Her goal for years and years was to amass as much as she could so it would go to the Salvation Army,” reported her financial adviser.